RENoMafex/grcpp/README.md

 - If you want to contribute code to this repo, just open a Pull Request through GitHub.
 >[!NOTE]
 >Proper instructions for contributing to grcpp will be added later.

+### 3.1 Colorfiles

+If you want to contribute to the colorfiles, please open a pull request on [this repo](https://github.com/RENoMafex/grcpp_config_files)!

 ## 4. Features